Azure/trusted-internet-connection/README.md

 - Resource Group.
 - Register an Enterprise application.
-  - This will be used to provide reader access to Log Analytics workspace (Log Analytics workspace).
 - Create Secret for Enterprise application.

 Though you can deploy all of the Azure resources, to actually send log data to a CISA CLAW to support the TIC 3.0 compliance you will need the following:

-- Request CISA provide S3 bucket access key, secret, and S3 bucket name.
+- Request CISA provide S3 bucket access key, secret, S3 bucket name, and network line-of-sight.
 - Collect Tenant ID.

 ### Post deployment tasks for all solutions